joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 $$3\ln{2}-2 \approx 7.944\%$$

 (The one somewhat arcane fact we've relied on is that the area of a hyperbolic sector of $y=1/x$ is the natural logarithm of its greatest $x$ coordinate.
-To deduce that from scratch, we'd have to rely on a little calculus, namly the fact that the integral of $1/x\ dx$ is $\ln(x)+C$.)
+To deduce that from scratch, we'd have to rely on a little calculus, namly the fact that the integral of $1/x\ dx$ is $\ln(x)+C$---slightly smirching the pleasant calculus-free accessibility of these problems.)

 ### 4